-° Named a "Towsley Research Scholar" was Ernest Cole, assistant professor of English.
+Named a “Towsley Research Scholar” was Aaron Putzke, assistant professor of biology.

-° The "Academic Computing Advisory Team (ACAT) Innovation Award" was presented to Susan Cherup, who is the Arnold and Esther Sonneveldt Professor of Education.
+The “Academic Computing Advisory Team (ACAT) Innovation Award” was presented to Barry Bandstra, who is the Evert J. and Hattie E. Blekkink Professor of Religion.

-° The "Provost's Awards for Service to the Academic Program" were presented to Mary Inman, who is a professor of psychology, and David Klooster, who is a professor of English and chairperson of the department.
+The “Provost’s Awards for Service to the Academic Program” were presented to Deirdre Johnston, professor of communication, and Tracey Nally, director of sponsored research programs.